bloxberg-org/blips/blips/did.md

 * deactivate the DID (deletion of DIDs is by design not supported)

-### Creation
+### Registration
-Corresponds to the generation of the DID string and its registration with the service.
-The information provided here is typically:
+The creation of a DID corresponds to the generation of method string and its registration with the service.
+The information provided here by the user is typically:
 * a public key (mandatory)
 * user's signature with the aforementioned key (mandatory)
-* user metadata (optional).
+* user metadata (optional)

 **Example request**